Mass is a central concept in physics. Yet, when people go looking for it by…

 Surface phenomenon vs universal phenomenon

 Gravity on the other hand, if due to an imbalance in the electrostatic force, must be calculated from the center of bodies.
 This is because an imbalance of this sort is additive.
-Every atom has this imbalance, so every atom has to be accounted for.
+Every atom has this imbalance.
+So, we must account for every atom regardless of where it’s located.

 Dependent vs independent of material types

-The chemical and physical properties of materials take part in determining the impact of the electrostatic force.
+The chemical and physical properties of materials are important in determining the impact of the electrostatic force.
+This is because some materials resist charge imbalances while others don’t.

 However, an imbalance in the electrostatic force will exist regardless of material types.
-If gravity is due to such an imbalance, all materials will attract each other.
+So, if gravity is due to an imbalance, all materials will attract each other.

 It doesn’t matter if a material resists charge imbalances, because the addition or subtraction of electrons has nothing to do with the inherent imbalance that exists in all materials.
-All that matters is the total number of electrons and protons involved.
+The total number of electrons and protons involved is all that matters.

 Shielding vs no shielding

-The electrostatic force induces charge imbalances on the surface of materials.
-This serves in turn as shields of various qualities.
-However, there’s no way to shield a universal imbalance, because such imbalances are additive.
+However, there’s no way to shield against a universal imbalance, because such imbalances are additive.
 It doesn’t depend on the type of materials used.

 Any gravity “consumed” by a concrete floor will be matched by gravity “produced” by the same floor.
 So, the floor doesn’t take away any gravity from us as we sit upstairs, and this goes for any floor regardless of material used.